-Our PTA kindly provide your child with a green book bag when they start school.
-This is used daily to carry reading books, letters and completed work.
+Our PTA kindly buy a green book bag for all children when they start school.
+This is used daily to carry reading books. letters and completed work.
 Children do not need a bulky rucksack or pencil case as we cannot store these and all stationary is provided by the school.